5 Coat Warning Signs of Illness in Dogs & Cats

-• Keratin is the structural finish behind coat texture, skin surface, and nail strength.
+- Keratin is the structural finish behind coat texture, the skin surface, and nail strength; weak cross-linking shows up as thinning coats and splitting nails.

-• The best supplement choices support multiple visible signals, not a single ingredient story.
+- The best supplement choices support multiple visible signals (coat softness, sheen, nail integrity), not a single ingredient.

 Keratin Biology: Structure, Sulfur Bonds, and Why Hair Strength Fails

-Canine hair is built primarily from alpha-keratin, organized into intermediate filaments that are bundled and reinforced as the shaft forms.
-The mechanical “lock” comes from disulfide bonds—covalent cross-links created between sulfur groups on cysteine residues.
-More effective cross-linking generally increases resistance to stretching and snapping; weaker cross-linking can contribute to brittleness and easier breakage under normal friction.
+Canine hair is built primarily from alpha-keratin, organized into intermediate filaments that are bundled and reinforced as the shaft forms, and its mechanical 'lock' comes from disulfide bonds between sulfur groups on cysteine.
+Stronger cross-linking generally means more resistance to stretching and snapping; weaker cross-linking shows up as brittleness and easy breakage under normal friction.

 Structure also matters at the tissue level.
-The cuticle is the outermost layer of overlapping cells that protects the inner fiber; when the cuticle is damaged or poorly formed, the shaft loses protection and becomes more vulnerable to splitting.
-Beneath it, the cortex contains most of the keratin mass and is the main determinant of tensile strength.
-Disruption in how keratin is deposited or cross-linked in the cortex can translate into fragile hairs and, by similar keratinization principles, nail fragility.
-These outcomes are not just “surface” issues—they reflect how effectively follicle and nail-matrix cells assemble, harden, and stabilize keratin during growth (Burnett CL, 2021).
+The cuticle is the outer layer of overlapping cells that protects the inner fiber; when it is damaged or poorly formed, the shaft loses protection and splits.
+Beneath it, the cortex holds most of the keratin mass and sets tensile strength.
+Disruption in how keratin is deposited or cross-linked in the cortex translates into fragile hairs and, by the same keratinization principles, nail fragility.
+These are not surface issues; they reflect how well follicle and nail-matrix cells assemble, harden, and stabilize keratin during growth (Burnett CL, 2021).

 Inputs and Constraints: Protein Quality, Micronutrients, and the Hair Cycle